wenbobao/PPiOS-Rename/README.md

 `?` matches any single character, while `*` matches any number of characters.

-> Note: symbols excluded with `-x` will be excluded regardless of positive `-F` filters (`-x` "wins").
+> Note: Symbols excluded with `-x` will be excluded regardless of positive `-F` filters (`-x` "wins").
 However, `-x` exclusions do not propagate like `-F` inclusions/exclusions do.
 For example, specifying `-F '!*' -F MyClass -x MyClass` will not rename the `MyClass` class itself, but will rename the properties and methods contained therein.

 #### Property name exclusions
 When excluding properties (either via `-x` or via propagation from `-F`), the following names are also excluded (assuming the propery name is `propertyName`):